 Ash kitchen cabinetry is characterized by its light wash and soft yellowish color, and it’s easy to mix and match with contemporary materials.

 Yes, ash wood is great for kitchen cabinets as it is strong and has a higher hardness rating than most hardwood cabinets.
-Ash wood kitchen cabinets are favored in commercial kitchens since they won’t easily dent and sag even when holding heavy items.
+These wood kitchen cabinets are favored in commercial kitchens since they won’t easily dent and sag even when holding heavy items.
 Moreover, they’re affordable, and the finish can effortlessly adapt to a wide range of styles.

 Ash wood is highly durable and can also be crafted into unique intricate forms, making it among the types of kitchen cabinet materials that are easier to work with.
 Ash wood is made up of dense grains that give it the best quality among other wood materials.